cora0110/distributed-system-proj/docs/Testing.md

 - register USER PWD: to register a new account with username USER and password PWD

-  - Register for the first time
+  - Register for the first time -> registered successfully!
-  - already exist
+  - already exist -> Username already exists
+  - if restart server, register info still there -> Username already exists

 - login USER PWD: to login using USER and PWD credentials

+  - login for the first time -> Logged in successfully as xxx
+  - already login -> You're already logged in.
+  - wrong password -> Unregistered or password do not match.
+  - login a user not register -> Unregistered or password do not match.

 - create DOC SEC: to create a new document named DOC and contains SEC sections